mfannick/Quotes/README.md

 This project is an application where users create quotes and have those quotes voted on whether they are terrible or are inspirational.

  ## Author's Name
- Annick Francine MAJYAMBERE
+    -Annick Francine MAJYAMBERE
- A new web-developer
+    -A new web-developer
   ## Setup instructions

     -Visit the website using the github online link